Pakistan ex-PM Imran Khan, wife, jailed for 14 years in graft case, his party says

 A prosecution team member, speaking to Reuters on the condition of anonymity, confirmed the verdict.
 A detailed verdict will be released soon, he said.
 Local broadcaster Geo News reported that the verdict also came with a hefty fine.

-Khan's earlier conviction resulted in a five-year ban from holding public office, ruling the 71-year-old out of the upcoming Feb 8 election.
+Khan's earlier conviction on the selling of state gifts charge resulted in a five-year ban from holding public office, ruling the 71-year-old out of the Feb.
+8 election.
 Wednesday's verdict, however, means that he will be ineligible to hold office till he is 81.